LssPolymerElements/InterviewHomework/README.md

 + Please email the completed project zipped to **mike-plumb@leavitt.com**.
 + Take as little or as much time as you need.
-+ Build a progressive web application that provides life insurance quotes.
++ Build a progressive web application that provides fictional life insurance quotes.
 Please feel free to use whatever frameworks or libraries you are comfortable with.
 Be as creative as you would like.
 This is a good opportunity to showcase your skills and talents!
 Show us what you've got!

 ------